chandron/IMBB-rnaseq-workshop-1day/workshop_guides/rstudio-installation.md

 If it prints "All good." — the environment is ready.

-For this course you will also need to install rmarkdown package.
+For this course you will also need to install the rmarkdown package.
 All you need to do is run:
 ```r
 install.packages("rmarkdown")